I want more curves

 If you wear baggy clothing, it may deemphasize whatever curves you already have.
 If you watch any of the TV makeover shows, you've probably seen that larger, oversized clothes for women in the "before" photos usually hide their waist and make them look boxy.
 Fitted clothing in certain fabrics, jackets or tops that end at certain parts of the body, and pants or skirts of particular styles may make you appear curvier without requiring that you put on extra pounds.
 Some women make an appointment with a personal shopper at their nearby department stores to help them select clothes that will emphasize their curves.

 If you are someone with a BMI that is approaching the overweight category, your health would benefit from weight maintenance and even a small amount of weight loss.
 Cut down calories by trading in junk or processed food for whole foods and smaller portion sizes.
 An added benefit of weight loss around your middle is that the curves above and below that point will be accentuated.
-To get more tips and ideas on how to modify your diet and exercise regimen, speak with a nutritionist or exercise specialist.
-Columbia students may also find it helpful to check out Get Balanced!, CU's Guide for Healthier Eating and CU Move.
+To get more tips and ideas on how to modify your diet and exercise regimen, speak with a registered dietitian or exercise specialist.

-More than anything though, it's important to love your body in its natural form.
+More than anything though, it's worth it to try to love your body in its natural form.
 Remind yourself about the features you do like about your body and accentuate those.
 You may find that changing your dress size isn't what makes the biggest difference.